-Systems Engineering: an applications-oriented Masters program designed to enable the student to transition from the role of a domain-expert Engineer to a Systems Engineer, and is intended for people who need to design, develop and manage large and complex systems in industry.
+Systems Engineering is an applications-oriented Masters program designed to enable the student to transition from the role of a domain-expert Engineer to a Systems Engineer, and is intended for people who need to design, develop and manage large and complex systems in industry.
 Major emphasis is placed on System Design, Verification & Validation, Simulation, and Project Management.

 Systems Engineering is defined for this degree as a creative human activity in which engineers design and develop complex interconnections of devices, sub-systems, and components to meet human needs.
-The activity involves, in general, the following:

 At the request of local industry, the faculty of the School of Engineering at the University of St Thomas researched, developed, and reviewed the Systems Engineering program to ensure that it would meet the needs of local and regional industries.
-Interaction with industry and meeting their express needs has been the cornerstone of the School of Engineering.
+Interaction with industry and meeting their needs has been the cornerstone of the School of Engineering.

 The Master of Science degree in Systems Engineering will prepare engineers and related technical professionals for a career in systems engineering.
 It will prepare engineers who demonstrate lifelong learning, ethical behavior, sensitivity to cultural needs in the design and development of systems, and inclusion of people from traditionally underrepresented groups.